cpuimage/AdaLo/README.md

    - When loss increases → learning rate increases
    - Aggressive approach to escape local minima
    - Useful for difficult optimization landscapes

-### Implementation Details:
-- Added `mode` parameter to constructor with validation
-- Modified adaptive learning rate calculation based on selected mode
-- Maintained full backward compatibility (defaults to adversarial mode)

-### Testing:
-The modification maintains all existing functionality while adding new capabilities.
-Users can now experiment with different adaptation strategies for their specific use cases.

 ## Citation

 If you use this implementation in your research, please cite: